 When it comes to wedding guest attire, we’ve shared everything from the dos and don’ts for every type of wedding, how I scored this epic dress that got me so many compliments at a friend’s wedding, and the best shoes to wear for your next summer wedding.
 To add to the list of wedding prep outfit ideas and more, today we’re slightly shifting gears and focusing on a bridesmaid trend that’s stirring up quite the controversy in our office right now.
-Let me preface you by saying I’ve been in three weddings this summer, so the majority of my weekend plans and conversations revolve around planning or travelling to my next wedding destination.
+Let me preface you by saying I was in three weddings last summer, so the majority of my weekend plans and conversations revolved around planning or traveling to my next wedding destination.
 Read on for the bridesmaid trend I’m surprisingly on board with.

-You’d think after being in three weddings over the past few months that my dress-planning energy and bank account would sweat at the thought of purchasing another dress for a wedding weekend, but here I am with this trend I accidentally started: wedding-party second looks.
-Here me out on why I’m so for the idea of this.
-Weddings are one of the few times you get to see all your favourite people in one place, and if you’ve been selected to be a part of the wedding party (which is such an honour), that means you’ll be in the same or similar dress as other girls in the party.
+You’d think after being in three weddings in the last year that my dress-planning energy and bank account would sweat at the thought of purchasing another dress for a wedding weekend, but here I am with this trend I accidentally started: wedding-party second looks.
+Hear me out on why I’m so for the idea of this.
+Weddings are one of the few times you get to see all your favorite people in one place, and if you’ve been selected to be a part of the wedding party (which is such an honor), that means you’ll be in the same or similar dress as other girls in the party.
 For this reason, I suggested a bridal party “second look” to one of my friends.
 I’ll admit I was somewhat joking when I suggested it, but when my friend was so into it, I thought we should make it an official thing.
 My friend and the bride-to-be said if bridesmaids want to change, she’s totally down and wants everyone to enjoy the night and feel comfortable in whatever they are wearing.
 By no means is this a required thing, but it’s simply an option for those who’d like to change mid-reception after the bride puts on her second look.
-When I was casually chatting about this at the office, the topic turned quite controversial, as the team was torn 50/50 for an against the idea.
+When I was casually chatting about this at the office, the topic turned quite controversial, as the team was torn 50/50 for and against the idea.